Yejashi/obsidianNotes/Class/Spring 2025/Algorithms COSC581/Exam 2/Prev Exam Topics.md

 What does it mean to say that a problem is NP-hard?
 - A problem is **NP-hard** if every problem in NP can be reduced to it in polynomial time, meaning it is at least as hard as the hardest problems in NP.

+What does it mean to say that a problem is NP-complete?
+- A problem is **NP-complete** if it is both in NP and NP-hard.